knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 Consider the [DEV-MUC3-0325](http://dstl.github.io/muc3/dev/DEV-MUC3-0325.xhtml) report.
 A named entity recognition (NER) agent can find mentions of people in text.
 For this example, we cheat by using a [list of MUC-3 person names](http://dstl.github.io/muc3/lists/name-person.txt) and doing some simple dictionary matching.

-We express these as *locutions*, speakers making claims:
+We express the results as *locutions*, speakers making claims:

 	NER1: "ROSA CHAVEZ" is a person
 	NER1: "GREGORIO ROSA CHAVEZ" is a person